BANK OF AFRICA – NIGER (BOA-NIGER) closed FY2020 with encouraging achievements, despite a macroeconomic context marked by the Covid-19 health crisis.

-This performance is the result of the efforts of all the Bank’s teams, combined with the relevance of the Board of Directors’ strategic orientations.
+These results are the result of the efforts of all the Bank’s teams, combined with the relevance of the Board’s strategic orientations.